techishthoughts-org/java-workflows/README.md

 ---

 **🎉 You now have a complete, enterprise-ready set of reusable GitHub Actions workflows with all the missing features implemented!**

+**✅ The directory structure issue has been fixed - your workflows should now work correctly!**